 Which gift cards don’t work?

-- Visa gift cards previously didn’t work with OfficialPayments, but that may have changed in 2019
+- Visa gift cards previously didn’t work with OfficialPayments, but that seems to have changed in 2019

-- Some Mastercard gift cards via OfficialPayments process as credit cards rather than debit cards (one known example are the US Bank Mastercards typically bought at grocery stores).
+- Some Mastercard gift cards via OfficialPayments have processed as credit cards rather than debit cards in the past (one known example are the US Bank Mastercards typically bought at grocery stores).